+A statement that the pupil’s parent/guardian may request a postponement of the hearing for good cause;

+A statement that the parent/guardian can request reasonable accommodations or language support if needed during the hearing.

 F. Special Procedures for Expulsion Hearings Involving Sexual Assault or Battery Offenses

 The Charter School may, upon a finding of good cause, determine that the disclosure of either the identity of the witness or the testimony of that witness at the hearing, or both, would subject the witness to an unreasonable risk of psychological or physical harm.
-Upon this determination, the testimony of the witness may be presented at the hearing in the form of sworn declarations that shall be examined only by the Copies of these sworn declarations, to delete the name and identity of the witness, shall be made available to the pupil.
+Upon this determination, the testimony of the witness may be presented at the hearing in the form of sworn declarations that shall be examined only by the Charter School or the hearing officer..
+Copies of these sworn declarations, edited to delete the name and identity of the witness, shall be made available to the pupil.

 The complaining witness in any sexual assault or battery case must be provided with a copy of the applicable disciplinary rules and advised of his/her right to (a) receive five-day notice of his/her scheduled testimony, (b) have up to two (2) adult support persons of his/her choosing present in the hearing at the time he/she testifies, which may include a parent, guardian, or legal counsel, and (c) elect to have the hearing closed while testifying.